Sunrise from my Roof

 Sunrise from the Couch

-May 5, 2017By Focal NomadPOETRY, SUNRISE SERIES
+May 5, 2017By Focal NomadPOETRY, Posts, SUNRISE SERIES

 Photos taken and words written in April 2017.
 Killington, VT.